sonic-net/SONiC/doc/BGP/BGP-route-aggregation-with-bbr-awareness.md

 ### Bgp Container Behavior
 The bgp container will subscribe the keys `BGP_AGGREGATE_ADDRESS` and `BGP_BBR` in config DB.
 The possible events and related process are:
 1. Add address in config DB:
-    - if BRR requirement is satisfied, generate aggregated address in the bgp container and add address in state DB with active state.
+    - if BRR requirement is satisfied, generate aggregated address in the bgp container and add address in state DB with active state and prefix list names.
+        - if aggregate-address-prefix-list provided, append aggregated address to the prefix list.
+        - if contributing-address-prefix-list provided, append aggregated address to the prefix list with prefix length filter.
-    - else, add address in state DB with inactive state.
+    - else, add address in state DB with inactive state and prefix list names.
 2. Remove address in config DB:
+    - Query state DB to see if there are prefix lists contain the address, if yes, remove the address from those prefix lists.
     - Remove aggregated address in the bgp container and remove address in state DB.
 3. Enable BBR feature in config DB:
     - In config DB, find out all addresses that has bbr-required equals true and generate aggregated addresses in the bgp container then update state DB with active state.
+        - if aggregate-address-prefix-list is not None, append aggregated address to the prefix list.
+        - if contributing-address-prefix-list is not None, append aggregated address to the prefix list with prefix length filter.
 4. Disable BBR feature in config DB:
     - In config DB, find out all addresses that has bbr-required equals true and remove aggregated addresses in the bgp container then update state DB with inactive state.
+        - if aggregate-address-prefix-list is not None, remove aggregated address from the prefix list.
+        - if contributing-address-prefix-list is not None, remove aggregated address from the prefix list.
 5. The bgp container restarted:
     - First, the bgp container will clean the addresses in state DB and then the bgp container will process all existed config one by one according to 1~4.